ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

 1. What does `git reset --hard ``"HEAD^"`` `do?

     ```
+This reverts the last commit and changes your files to what they were at the time of the last commit.
     ```

 2. What is the difference between `--hard` and `--soft`?

     ```
+Hard actually modifies your files to return them to their previous verison.
+Soft just removes the last commit without actually changing your files.
     ```

 3. What do you think `HEAD` means?

     ```
+HEAD is the current working branch.
     ```

 4. What do you think `HEAD^` means?

     ```
+HEAD^ refers to the branch that is one commit behind the current working branch.
     ```

 J. Helpful resources